 How is Equipalazone administered?

 Equipalazone can be administered by injection, usually directly into the jugular vein, but can also be given orally.
 Equipalazone is available in 1g powder sachets, and also as 1g pastes.
 The powders are usually mixed with food before being fed to horses and the pastes can be placed directly into the horses’ mouth.

 A Veterinary Prescription is Required for Equipalazone

-Equipalazone powder (Bute) is indicated in the treatment of musculoskeletal disorders in horses and ponies associated with osteoarthritic conditions acute and chronic laminitis.
+Equipalazone (Bute) sachets are used in the treatment of musculoskeletal disorders in horses and ponies associated with osteoarthritic conditions, acute and chronic laminitis.
 VET PRESCRIPTION REQUIRED